patientplatypus/newsly_project/README.md

 # What's Left to Do / Next Steps
-- Currently my picture S3 handling doesn't have an option to delete pictures, that needs to happen.
+1. Currently my picture S3 handling doesn't have an option to delete pictures, that needs to happen.
-- Secure authentication is not yet implemented.
+2. Secure authentication is not yet implemented.
 This should definitely be done to protect user data
-- Some refactoring is definitely in order.
+3. Some refactoring is definitely in order.
 Major planned revisions include:
 * Defmodules in Phoenix Application need to be renamed to be as intuitive as possible
 * Track scope of all sockets and see if some can be combined and others eliminated.
+4. AWS Docker deployment - this may be a bit of a sticky wicket, so could take a little time.